 Creosote Pilings in the Snohomish River Estuary

-In 2019, The Snohomish County Marine Resources Committee (MRC) initiated a project to develop a prioritized list of independent pilings in the Snohomish River estuary to target for future removal.
+In 2019, the Snohomish County MRC initiated a project to develop a prioritized list of independent pilings in the Snohomish River estuary to target for future removal.
 The MRC is interested in facilitating piling removal as a habitat action primarily due to the water quality and sediment quality impacts that creosote-treated pilings can have in the aquatic environment.
 Independent pilings are single or clustered pilings in the estuary that are not associated with a dock, marina, or bulkhead.

 To support this prioritization project, the MRC hired Environmental Science Associates (ESA).
-The goal of this effort is to identify piling removal opportunities in the Snohomish River estuary that are most ecologically beneficial and readily implementable by the WDNR Creosote Piling Removal Program.
-The project area is the Snohomish River estuary downstream of the Highway 2 crossing located just upstream of where Steamboat Slough splits from the river mainstem.
+The goal of this effort was to identify piling removal opportunities in the Snohomish River estuary that are most ecologically beneficial and readily implementable by the DNR Creosote Piling Removal Program.
+The project area for this prioritization effort is the Snohomish River estuary downstream of the Highway 2 crossing, which is located just upstream of where Steamboat Slough splits from the river mainstem.

 Click here to learn about the Washington Department of Natural Resources' Creosote Removal Program.